-Leadership Santa Clara is a program designed to prepare current and future leaders for the many challenges that lie ahead.
-The six-month course presents skill-building workshops and topical presentations on the many issues influencing life in Santa Clara and the region.
+Leadership Santa Clara is designed to prepare current and future leaders for the many challenges that lie ahead.
+The four-month course presents skill-building workshops and topical presentations on the many issues influencing life in Santa Clara and the region.

-Participants pay a modest tuition fee and some scholarships are available.
-Graduates may also be awarded Continuing Education Units (CEUs) from Santa Clara University.
+Participants pay a modest tuition fee and some full and partial scholarships are available.

 - Santa Clara’s Past, Present and Future

 - Governance (federal, state, and local including City board and commissions)

 - Health Care, Human/Community Services